Hebrew labor: State of Israel

+After the Second Intifada

+It 1995, the Israeli Employment (Equal Opportunities) Law was amended to prohibit discrimination based on nationality.

 In recent times there have been attempts at reviving the practice of hiring exclusively Jewish labor in Israel and the occupied territories, particularly after the Second Intifada.
+While this is illegal in Israel since 1995, many employers, using a loophole in the law, cite overriding security concerns.

+Some organizations attempted to encourage "Hebrew labor" an apparently legal ways.
+An example is the "Hebrew Job Board" (לוח עבודה עברית) website, which was encouraging "Hebrew labor" by publishing the list of "Jew-only" businesses and warning about security risks and danger of hitbolelut (Jewish assimilation) involved in hiring non-Jews, It was found to be engaged in discrimination and ordered to pay a fine.
+In an appeal, the organization claimed that their purpose was the historical tradition of tzedakah (charitable work) aimed at helping Jews with their livelihoods, and vouched to amend their online activities to comply with the law.

+Some right-wing organizations tried to ostracize the businesses that employ Arabs.

-Selective hiring practices are illegal in Israel under the Act of Equality in Employment, however many employers cite overriding security concerns.
-In 2004 an Israeli website promoting Hebrew Labor was shut down under pressure from the Mossawa Center for Arab Rights.
-American Jewish donations to the Mossawa Center.
-In March 2008 in light of the Mercaz HaRav massacre, which was initially reported to have been perpetrated by an Arab employee of the seminary, Rabbi Chaim Kanievsky ruled "it is completely forbidden to hire Arabs, especially in yeshivas" due to the "concern of endangering lives".
+In March 2008, in light of the Mercaz HaRav massacre, perpetrated by an Arab East Jerusalem resident who was initially reported to have been an employee of the seminary, Rabbi Chaim Kanievsky ruled "it is completely forbidden to hire Arabs, especially in yeshivas" due to the "concern of endangering lives".
 One week later the Chief Rabbi of Hebron and Kiryat Arba, Rabbi Dov Lior ruled that "it is strictly prohibited to hire Arabs, or to rent houses on Israeli land to them.
 Their employment is out of the question, not only in the yeshivas but also in hotels or factories; basically anywhere."